 and has been grown locally for 50 years.

 These peaches are hard to the touch marked by a greenish white skin streaked with red.
 They ripen towards the end of summer, between September and October, and carry a beautifully intense aroma.
 Although they make a great jam, locals in the area will tell you the best way to enjoy the Queen peach is to eat freshly picked from the branch.

-On the second Sunday of September, Londa throws the Festa della Pesca Regina a wonderful little Florence food festival.
+Some years, the Florence food festival falls in mid-September; however, this year Londa throws the Festa della Pesca Regina, in August.
 Over the course of the day, experts assess the best box of Queen peaches and award the winner a prize.
 For those of us not participating in the competition, we can stuff ourselves with sweet fruit, browse market stalls (selling more than just peaches) and indulge in fantastic food products.

 2. Boccaccesca Festival

 Location: Certaldo, Tuscany